 If you are interested in entering the next WWMC, please review the rules and category descriptions (see buttons below).
 If you have any questions, do not hesitate to contact me.
 You should duplicate the entry form if you are entering more than one mustard.

-There are 16 categories of mustard to be tasted and scored.
-You will help determine the Gold, Silver, and Bronze medal winners for each category.
+There are 17 categories (view details) of mustard to be tasted and scored.
 Examples of categories are Honey, Dijon, Spirit, Hot Pepper, and Exotic mustards, as well as mustard-based Dressings and BBQ Sauces.

-Medals are awarded to the top three mustards in each category and a Grand Champion award will go to the best of the gold medal winners.
-We will notify winners by phone or email on or about April 21, 2020.
-The winning mustards will also be posted on the National Mustard Museum website.
-Medals will be mailed to all winners by June 20, 2020.
+Gold, Silver and Bronze Medals are awarded to the top three mustards in each category and a Grand Champion award will go to the best of those gold medal winners.

 Barry Levenson, Judge Coordinator and Museum Curator